September 14th

 3:30 pm - 4:20 pm WELCOME DAY SPECIAL CONTENT

-Panel: SQ’s Top Five Issues and Ideas – Where Are We Now, and Where Are We Going?
+Panel: FSQ’s Top Issues and Ideas – Where Are We, Where Are We Going, and How Are We Doing?

 Moderator